xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

    An 'Accu(i)' also maintains information about which of its elementary operations require what action in previous states.

-Accumulated actions can be developed along linear states, because for each linear state there is only one previous setting of SOV.
-The accumulated action provides a procedure to implement the effect of actions of previous states, without requiring the actions in the states itself.

-The development of accumulated actions along linear states is called the 'walk along linear states'.
-It can only start at states 'i' where Accu(i), AA(i), and PA(i) art determined.
-The particular procedure according to the SOV must provide the begin states for this walk.

 Accumulated actions are associated with *absolutely necessary* actions and *potentially necessary* actions.
 An absolutely necessary action in the example of figure 2 would be that the value of 'x' is stored 'x(a) upon entry